gerricchaplin/scout-plugins/README.md

 scout-plugins
 =============

-A few of my own Scout plugins.
+A few of my own none private Scout plugins.